moaahil1110/TCP-Segment-Visualizer/README.md

    ```bash
    python your_script.py
    ```
-2. Select a Capture File:
-    Use the GUI to browse and select a `.pcap` or `.pcapng` file.
+2. Select a Capture File: Use the GUI to browse and select a `.pcap` or `.pcapng` file.

-3. View Analysis:
-    The application displays:
+3. View Analysis: The application displays:
-      - A table of TCP headers (including RTT values)
-      - Graphs for RTT, Timeout Intervals, and RWND changes
+    -A table of TCP headers (including RTT values) -Graphs for RTT, Timeout Intervals, CWND changes, and RWND changes